Fintastic dolphin facts to make a splash

 Dolphins in the UK

-Did you know that the UK is visited by four different species of dolphin?
+Did you know that the UK is home to four different species of dolphin?
 Bottlenose, short-beaked common, Risso's and white-beaked dolphin can all be seen around our coasts.
 Popular locations for dolphin spotting include Cornwall and Brighton in England, Cardigan Bay in Wales, the Moray Firth in Scotland and the Causeway coast in Northern Ireland.
 Short-beaked common dolphins and bottlenoses can occasionally be seen around the Channel Islands, too.